TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          Same as headerData above, except that this block gets included at the bottom of the page (just before the closing body tag).

+         The :ts:`footerData` property contains any number of numeric keys, each representing one cObject.
+         Internally handled as PHP integer, maximum number is therefore restricted to :php:`PHP_INT_MAX`.

 .. _setup-page-frameset: